andersonbosa/moshell.sh/README.md

 ### Summary

 Make your customizations and take them everywhere.
-What is the difference between "dotfiles"? moshell.sh is a framework to persist its customizations without complexity.
+What is the difference between "dotfiles"?
+**moshell.sh** is a framework to persist its customizations without complexity!

 ---